dabrahams/standard/README.md

 ## 3.1.
 Preamble

-1. An *entity* is an object, projection, function, subscript, method set, type, namespace, or module.
+1. An *entity* is an object, projection, function, subscript, type, namespace, or module.

-2. A *name* is an expression that denotes an entity.
+2. A *name* denotes an entity.
+A name is composed of a stem identifier, and, optionally argument labels and/or an operator notation and/or an method implementation introducer.
+A name that is only composed of a stem identifier is called a *bare name*.
+A name that contains labels is called a *function name*.
+A name that contains an operator notation is called an *operator name*.
+An operator name may not have argument labels.
+A name, function name, or operator name that contains a method implementation introducer is called a *method name*.
 Every name is introduced by a __decl__.

+3. (Example) `foo` and `+` are bar names. `foo(bar:ham:)` is a function name. `infix+` is an operator name. `foo.let` and `foo(bar:ham:).let.` are method names.

+4. An __ident-expr__ is said to be a *use* of the name that it denotes.
+An expression is said to be a use of the all the uses of its sub-expressions.

-3. A *binding* is a name that denotes an object or a projection.
+5. A *binding* is a name that denotes an object or a projection.
 The value of a binding is the denoted object or the value of the denoted projection.
 A binding may be mutable or immutable.
 A mutable binding can modify its value or be reassigned to another entity.
 An immutable binding cannot.

-4. An __ident-expr__ is said to be a *use* of the name to which it refers.
-An expression is said to be a use of the all the uses of its sub-expressions.

 ## 3.2.
 Scopes and declaration spaces